 Once you have confirmed without a doubt that your turbocharger is blown or damaged, you have two options.

-The first option is to take your vehicle to a service center and replace the broken turbocharger with a brand-new one.
-It may be a more expensive option, but you can be confident that the part is brand-new and potentially comes with a warranty.
+The first option is to take your vehicle to a service center and have the broken turbocharger replaced.
+This may be a more expensive option, but you can be confident that the part is brand-new and potentially comes with a warranty.

 For those looking to save money, the second alternative is available.
 You can repair or recondition the turbocharger and reinstall it in your car.
 However, this option is only recommended for individuals with minor damage to their turbos.
 It is advised that you replace the turbocharger if it is significantly damaged.